DENTISTRY- A Complete Timeline

 by 1900, the use of amalgam as a restorative material had become the standard of care.

 In 1904, After Defeating Russia in the Russo-Japanese War, Japan was Recognized as a World Power.
-In the same time, Alfred Einhorn, a German chemist, formulates the local anesthetic, procain, which was later marketed under the trade name Novocain.
+Around the same time, Alfred Einhorn, a German chemist, formulates the local anesthetic, procain, which was later marketed under the trade name Novocain.

 In 1910, The first formal training program for dental nurses is established at the Ohio College of Dental Surgery by Cyrus M. Wright.